 The symptoms of hepatoblastoma are a lot like those of many other health conditions.
-Still, it's important to take your child to see a healthcare provider if you notice these symptoms.
+It's important to take your child to see a healthcare provider if you notice these symptoms.
 Only a healthcare provider can tell if your child has cancer.

 How is hepatoblastoma diagnosed in a child?

 You may take your child to a healthcare provider because of a lump, swelling, pain in the belly (abdomen), or other symptoms.
 The healthcare provider will ask about your child's symptoms.
 A physical exam, focusing on the abdomen, will be done.
 Your child may need to see a pediatric oncologist.
-This is a doctor with special training in diagnosing and treating cancer in children.
-Your child may need tests such as:
+This is a healthcare provider with special training in diagnosing and treating cancer in children.
+Your child may need tests, such as:

 - Blood tests.
 These tests look for signs of illness.
 They check for blood clotting problems, liver and kidney function, tumor markers, gene problems, and more.

-- CT scan.
-A series of X-rays and a computer are used to make images of the inside of the body.
+- CT (computed tomography) scan.
+A series of X-rays taken from different angles and a computer are used to make images of the inside of the body.
 This may be done to look at blood vessels in the liver.

-- MRI.
-Large magnets, radio waves, and a computer are used to make detailed images of the inside of the body.
+- MRI (magnetic resonance imaging).
+Large powerful magnets, radio waves, and a computer are used to make detailed images of the inside of the body.
 This may also be done to look at blood vessels in the liver.